jasonkiss/web-standards/guidance/assessment-guides/web-a11y-standard-assessment-guide.md

 1. Open the web page to be tested.
 2. Locate all images, and static (not time-based) Flash and Silverlight objects on the page.
 This might be done in a number of ways.
-	*	In Firefox, with the Web Developer toolbar, select "Images > Display Alt Attributes", or "Images > Outline Images > Outline All Images", or "Images > Outline Images > Outline Background Images", for various effects that will help you find the images on the page.
+	*	With the Web Developer extension in Firefox or Chrome, select "Images > Display Alt Attributes", or "Images > Outline All Images", or "Images > Outline Background Images", for various effects that will help you find the images on the page.
 	*	Review the HTML markup using the browser's View Source feature.
 For example, you might search for "<img" to find instances of the `img` element, or `<embed` or `<object` to find elements used to load Flash or Silverlight content.
 	*	Using the browser's Developer tools, inspect items on the page that you think might be images or static media objects and confirm if they are part of the HTML page or added via CSS.
 3. For each instance of non-text content that is not purely decorative, check for a text alternative.